acsone/click-odoo/README.rst

 It can be run with::

-  odoo-script -d dbname --log-level=error list-users.py
+  click-odoo -d dbname --log-level=error list-users.py

 or::